 The fines were imposed by Justice Gary Hearn.
 In addition to the fines, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Delta Trucking Equipment was found guilty of violating section 25, subsection 2(h) of the OHSA which states,
+Delta Trucking Equipment was found guilty of violating section 25, subsection 2(h) of the Ontario Occupational Health and Safety Act (OHSA) which states,

 “The employer shall take every precaution reasonable in the circumstances for the protection of the worker.”